jdunn010/xreactor-presentation/markdown/xreactor-implementation.md

 Once TCP connection is established, feed contents to JSON parser.

 Is Boon fastest parser available?
-Who cares, it's JSON.
+Who cares, it's JSON, it's going to be slow.

 ###XReactor Library Functionality -- Delegate to App